 - Lowered risk of obesity and diabetes

-When children spend time on the playgrounds, they learn diverse skills and test their limits by trying out the various equipment.
-Slides, swings, climbers and more encourage kids to develop their agility, speed, strength, balance and coordination.
+When children spend time on the playgrounds, they learn diverse skills and test their physical limits by trying out various playground equipment.

 Playgrounds are not generally a solitary activity.
 Whenever you visit a playground, other kids are bound to be there.
 When children meet other kids on the playground, it teaches them important lessons about social norms and how to interact with others, all of which will come in handy in adult relationships and their future workplace.
 Learned social skills include:

 - Getting along